ops2go/word/README.md

 Kubernetes is preferred since it has built in high availability, failover, namespacing, and more for containerized services.

-The Ansible Playbooks provided could be used by an administrator to replicate and scale MYSQL and S3 bucket creation for each developers environment.
+The Ansible Playbooks provided could be used by an administrator to replicate and scale MYSQL installations for each developers environment.
 A hosts file containing the ip addresses of all target hosts could be implemented to accomplish this.